AmingAndrei/violence.website/content/blackspace.md

 The Void Belt and the Darks

 Beginning at a radial distance of approximately 20 million km from the Luxtree is the Void Belt.
 This region is defined by a near-complete absence of matter, including both solid landmasses and air particulates.
 Functionally, it acts as a barrier that cannot be traversed by non-specialized or non-self-propelled craft.
-The Void Belt stretches for 500,000 mk, beyond which the dimensional conditions appear to reset, giving rise to two distinct regions: the Inner-Dark and the Outer-Dark.
+The Void Belt stretches for 500,000 km, beyond which the dimensional conditions appear to reset, giving rise to two distinct regions: the Inner-Dark and the Outer-Dark.

 The only known method of traversing the Void Belt is through the occurrence of a Void Reach, a naturally forming, temporary gravitational corridor where pressure and force equalize between the Darks.
 These corridors form habitable bridges that allow matter and vessels to safely traverse the otherwise impassable region.